GodotVR/godot-xr-tools/_docs/movement/world_grab.md

 ## Setup
-The world-grab movement is implemented as a function scene that needs to be added to the XROrigin3D node.
-This will add a PlayerBody if necessary.
-Additionally the player needs to have grab functions on both hands to grab hold of world-grab areas.
+The world-grab movement is implemented as a function scene that needs to be added to the [XROrigin3D](https://docs.godotengine.org/en/stable/classes/class_xrorigin3d.html) node.
+This will add a [PlayerBody](https://godotvr.github.io/godot-xr-tools/docs/player_body/) if necessary.
+Additionally, the player needs to have grab functions on both hands to grab hold of world-grab areas.